Know the difference between Supima and sateen for a better night's sleep.

-Shopping for bed linens means being confronted with a maze of options: Egyptian or Pima?
+The average person spends about a third of his or her life sleeping.
+And the right sheets can make that time much dreamier.
+But shopping for bed linens means being confronted with a maze of options: Egyptian or Pima?
 Percale or sateen?
 Learning to decipher these terms will help you choose the sheet that makes you the most comfortable.

-The most common fiber for bedsheets is cotton, and there are three main varieties: American Upland, Pima, and Egyptian.
+The most common fiber for bed sheets is cotton, and there are three main varieties: American Upland, Pima, and Egyptian.
 American Upland is the most widely used cotton and can be short- to long-staple ("staple" refers to the length of the individual fibers).
-If a label only reads "100 percent cotton," it is likely to be American Upland.
+If a label only says "100 percent cotton," it is likely to be American Upland.
 Pima is a fine, long-staple cotton that yields a very soft weave.
 The word "Supima" often appears on the labels of Pima sheets as a trademark of the Supima Association, which promotes Pima cotton.
 Egyptian cotton is the finest, longest-staple of all.
 Grown in the Nile River Valley, Egyptian cotton produces an extremely soft and supple weave.

 While all of these factors should be taken into account when choosing sheets, ultimately, your personal preference is most important.
 The best test will come when you take your sheets home, wash them, and sleep on them for a while.